 - 1. If required, generate a new license from the License Management page on the RUCKUS Support website.
 If you are upgrading to a different type of image that uses a different license from the one already installed on the device, generate a separate license file. - 2.
 Download the required software images for the target release from the Software Downloads page on the RUCKUS Support website.
-For the list of software image files available for FastIron 08.0.xx, refer to the release notes for the specific release.
+For the list of software image files available for a specific release, refer to the release notes for that specific release.